marco262/my_wiki/data/onednd/subclass/war-domain.md

 Whenever you cast _[[[spell:Shield of Faith]]]_ on another creature, the spell also affects you.

-In addition, you can cast the spell once without expending a spell slot, and you regain the ability to do so when you finish a Short Rest or Long Rest.
+In addition, you can cast the spell once without expending a spell slot, and you regain the ability to do so when you finish a Short Rest or [[glossary:Long Rest]].

 ### 17th Level: Avatar of Battle